adri326/5dchess-notation/README.md

 The following informations about checks can be appended to the move:

 - `+` if the move checks the opponent's king
-- `*` if the move softmates the opponent's king (if it is a sequence of moves that achieve this, then the last one should have the softmate indicator)
+- `*` if the move softmates the opponent's king (if the softmate is the result of a sequence of moves, the last move of that sequence should have the softmate indicator)
-- `#` if the move checkmates the opponent's king
+- `#` if the move checkmates the opponent's king (similarly, the last move contributing to the checkmate should have the checkmate indicator)

 ### Castling